matrix-org/matrix-spec-proposals/proposals/2716-batch-send-historical-messages.md

 #### Adding marker events

-Finally, we add "marker" state events into the mix so that federated remote servers also know where in the DAG they should look for historical messages.
+Finally, we add `m.room.marker` state events into the mix so that federated remote servers also know where in the DAG they should look for historical messages.

-To lay out the different types of servers consuming these historical messages (more context on why we need "marker" events):
+To lay out the different types of servers consuming these historical messages (more context on why we need `m.room.marker` events):

  1. Local server
     - This pretty much works out of the box.
 It's possible to just add the